 exinf is for any extended information that the implementation may define.

-This implementation does not use this field. mbfatr is the attributes for the message buffer.
-The only attributes which can be specified is whether tasks wait in FIFO (TA_TFIFO) or priority (TA_TPRI) order.
+This implementation does not use this field.

-bufsz is the size of the message buffer.
-Since some control data are needed to manage each messages in the message buffer, bufsz is usually larger than the total of all message sizes in this buffer. maxmsz is the maximum message size.
+mbfatr is the attributes for the message buffer.
+The only attributes which can be specified is whether tasks wait in FIFO (TA_TFIFO) or priority bufsz is the size of the message buffer.
+Since some control data are needed to manage each messages in the message buffer, \mathtt{bufsz} is usually larger than the total of all message sizes in this buffer.